Update: Please click the following link if your property has sustained damage by Hurricane Ida.

 Your policy information will determine if a simple phone call to your agent will suffice to get the claim started, or if you need to put something in writing.
 It is always a good idea to put everything in writing since many insurance companies have a separate department for handling unique claims like a hurricane and other disaster-related claims.
 If you are unsure as to what to do, get help as fast as possible.

-What information should I include when I report the claim?
+What information should I include when I report a hurricane damage claim?

 It’s crucial that you document everything that you can.
 Take pictures, video, and get plenty of estimates for your repairs or the necessary replacements.
-Keep an itemized list of all the property damage and keep all your receipts for anything that you have repaired or replaced before your claim is settled.
+Keep an itemized list of all the affected property and keep all your receipts for anything that you have repaired or replaced before your hurricane damage claim is settled.

 What does Proof of Loss mean?